 Genetic Time Bombs in Dog Breeds

 There are two types of dog breeders: ones who promote their breed by selecting for quality and culling dogs with genetic abnormalities, and those who breed for money.
-Too many dogs are bred strictly for outward appearance of the breed and unfortunately introduce genetic time bombs into their lines.
-These abnormalities can cause the pet, the breed and the future owners much expense and heartache.
+Too many dogs are bred strictly for the outward appearance of the breed and, unfortunately, introduce genetic time bombs into their lines.
+These abnormalities can cause the pet, the breed, and the future owners much expense and heartache.

 The list of genetic defects keeps expanding as new breeds become popular.
 A search of congenital and heritable diseases shows the list of disorders grows as a breed becomes more popular.